runicscribe/worldbuilding-docs/dae-machina/culture/peoples/dragons.md

 Valley dragons are on the smaller side; 10-28m long and 2-6m at the shoulder, with a 0.7-2m long head.
 Their head is framed by three or more pairs of curved similarily sized horns, and their tail ends in a curved blade.

-Valley dragons are puple, blue, black, or silver in color.
+Valley dragons are most often purple, blue, black, or silver in color.
 They prefer jungle and forest regions, although they can also be found in cliffs and canyons, often with a brown or tan coloration.
 They are equaly comfortable moving in the sky or on the ground, where they move with a feline grace.

 ### White / Finned / Tundra Dragon